 The Haitian Revolution was a complex web of affairs.
-At one point there were over a half dozen different parties involved, all fighting for different purposes.
+At one point there were over a half dozen parties involved, all fighting for different purposes.
 Alliances were fickle, as entities changed allegiance based on who was offering the best deal.

-Toussaint Louverture, a former slave, emerged as the leader of the slaves seeking their freedom in the Haitain Revolution.
+Toussaint Louverture, a former slave, emerged as the leader of the slaves seeking their freedom in the Haitian Revolution.
 He drew inspiration from the ongoing French Revolution and previous American Revolution to evolve his group’s demands and ultimate goals.

 Louverture took to heart the French Revolution’s “Declaration of the Rights of Man” and exposed the fraudulent European Enlightenment ideals of liberty and equality for all of mankind.

 Of course, to Europeans these ideals did not extend to non-white people.
 The newly-formed United States also shared this view despite its pledge that “all men are created equal” in the Declaration of Independence.

 The outcome of the Haitian Revolution would have far-reaching implications.
 Haiti was the second independent country in the Americas following the United States and historians consider the revolution as the first ever successful slave revolt in history.1

 Though Toussaint Louverture would not live to see an independent Haiti, he could rest easy knowing his contributions in the Haitian Revolution led to the first independent black-led republic in the world.

 Causes of the Haitian Revolution